REGOVAR/Pirus/docs/installation_guide.md

 Documentation in progress

-## Run Pirus in a container (optional)

-### Run containers inside containers
-You only to do this step once when you want to install Pirus for the first time.

-    $ echo 'lxc.mount.auto = cgroup
-    lxc.aa_profile = lxc-container-default-with-nesting' >> ~/.config/lxc/default.conf

-"The first will cause the cgroup manager socket to be bound into the container, so that lxc inside the container is able to administer cgroups for its nested containers.
-The second causes the container to run in a looser Apparmor policy which allows the container to do the mounting required for starting containers.
-Note that this policy, when used with a privileged container, is much less safe than the regular policy or an unprivileged container."
-See [LXC documentation on Ubuntu help](https://help.ubuntu.com/lts/serverguide/lxc.html).

-### Create a lxc container and start it
-You need to do these steps every time you want to install Pirus in a container.

-    $ lxc-create -n regovar_pirus -t download -- -d ubuntu -r xenial -a amd64
-    $ lxc-start -n regovar_pirus
-    $ lxc-attach -n regovar_pirus

-### Restart a stopped container
-If you have stopped a container either manually or by stopping the host computer, you can restart it.

-    $ lxc-start -n regovar_pirus
-    $ lxc-attach -n regovar_pirus

 ## Run Pirus

-You can run Pirus on a fresh install of Ubuntu Xenial either on bare metal or in a container (see above).
+You can run Pirus on a fresh install of Ubuntu Xenial either on bare metal or in a container (see below).
 The following commands starting with a `#` have to be run as root.

 Install Pirus dependencies: